Rodgers, Packers lose 20-16 to Lions, miss playoffs

 Playing to extend their season, the Packers frequently lost their composure.

-Linebacker Quay Walker was ejected during the Lions’ go-ahead drive after pushing a Lions staffer who was attending to an injured Detroit player.
-That was the second ejection of the season for the rookie first-round pick.
+Linebacker Quay Walker was ejected during the Lions’ go-ahead drive after pushing Lions team physician Sean Lynch, who was attending to an injured Detroit player.
+That was the second ejection of the season for the rookie first-round pick, who also got tossed from a loss at Buffalo for shoving Bills practice-squad tight end Zach Davidson.

 Detroit’s Michael Badgley made a field goal to close the first half after a personal foul on Green Bay’s Rasul Douglas turned what would have been a 48-yard attempt into a 33-yarder.

 The Lions took over and moved ahead for the first time in the game.
-Goff threw a 43-yard pass to Khalif Raymond to set up Williams’ TD from 1 yard out.
+Goff threw a 43-yard pass to Kalif Raymond to set up Williams’ TD from 1 yard out.

 The Packers answered on their next series.
 Rodgers connected with Christian Watson for a 45-yard completion that set up his 13-yard touchdown pass to Allen Lazard.